ubfplank/Carteira-de-Bitcoin/README.md

-My first attempt at creatig a crypto wallet
+My first attempt at creating a crypto wallet